mehull-26/Reson-ResolutionEnchancementMicroscopy/docs/05_PSF_Generation.md

 - Use even-sized PSF (always odd: 21, 31, 41...)
 - Measure PSF with overexposed beads
 - Use PSF from different microscope/settings
+- **Rely on blind PSF estimation for production/quantitative work**
+- Assume blind estimation will work reliably

 ---